 “Bhikkhus, consciousness is not self.
 Were consciousness self, then this consciousness would not lead to affliction, and one could have it of consciousness: ‘Let my consciousness be thus, let my consciousness be not thus… (SN 22.59)

-Feeling refers to the contact with the five senses, and also not too difficult to determine as objects of the mind.
+Feeling refers to the contact with the five senses.
+These are also not difficult to determine as objects of the mind.
+They are constantly variable and cannot be trusted.

-Perceptions are what we mentally identify as objects, or what it is (e.g., an apple, a chair), and determinations are ideas (or what we think about an apple), which include memories and emotions.
+Perceptions are what we recognize as objects, or what it is (e.g., an apple, a chair).
+Determinations are ideas include memories and emotions.

 From the cessation of fabrications comes the cessation of consciousness.
 From the cessation of consciousness comes the cessation of name-&-form.
 From the cessation of name-&-form comes the cessation of the six sense media.
 From the cessation of the six sense media comes the cessation of contact.
 (SN 12.2)